dgiebert/sle-micro-harvester/README.md

 ### Ignition

-Ignition is basically a JSON file that is similar in function to "Cloudinit", it has a limited set of capabilites but can be used to bootstrap single things like users and storage configuration.
+Ignition is basically a JSON file that is similar in function to "Cloud-init", it has a limited set of capabilites but can be used to bootstrap single things like users and storage configuration.
 However, it is not possible to install Packages during bootstrapping using Ignition.
 Additional Combustion configuration is needed for that.

 Since JSON is not easily "human-writable", it is recommended to create an ignition file first in YAML and then use a specific conversion tool called `butane` to transform YAML into JSON.
 More on the procedure [here](https://documentation.suse.com/sle-micro/5.0/single-html/SLE-Micro-installation/index.html#sec-slem-image-deployment).